-Movement occurs as pressure variations register on the diaphragm.
+- When a loading pressure PLoad is applied to the top side of a diaphragm, the outlet controlled pressure P2 will balance at approximately .90 .98 of the loading pressure PL.
+(NOTE: Fluctuations in P1 Inlet Pressure will cause a deviation in P2 Outlet Pressure due to inverse sympathetic ratio effect.)
+See Section VIII. - Movement occurs as pressure variations register on the diaphragm.
 The registering pressure is the outlet, P2, or downstream pressure.
-The range spring opposes diaphragm movement.
-As outlet pressure drops, the range spring pushes the diaphragm down, opening the port; as outlet pressure increases, the diaphragm pushes up and the port opening closes.

-2. A complete diaphragm failure will cause the regulator to fail open and fluid will discharge from the spring chamber vent hole.
+The loading - pressure fluid opposes diaphragm movement.
+As outlet pressure drops, the loading pressure pushes the diaphragm down, opening the port; as outlet pressure increases, the diaphragm pushes up and the port opening closes. - A diaphragm failure will tend to cause the regulator to fall below setpoint.
+A loss of loading pressure while inlet pressure is imposed will cause the regulator to fail close.
+A complete diaphragm failure will cause the inlet process fluid to mix with the loading fluid.